 Your WP hosting service is one of the keys to a more secure website.
 If you use shared hosting, in essence, you share your page code and data with many other pages on the server.
 This increases the chances for hackers to enter your page via neighboring page.

-A managed WordPress hosting service such as Pagely always makes extra efforts to protect your WP website and servers from common hacker threats.
-Their enterprise hosting platform offers you a scalable solution with multi-region redundancy and enterprise grade-security.
+A managed WordPress hosting service such as Pagely always makes extra effort to protect your WP website and servers from common hacker threats.

-The number of websites that switch to managed hosting has grown rapidly over the last 8-9 years, and along with WordPress websites, it has become a dominant way for businesses to manage their content.
+The number of websites that switch to managed hosting has multiplied over the last few years, and along with WordPress websites, it has become a dominant way for businesses to manage their content.
 The six key benefits of using a managed hosting provider are:

 - Better Security: Managed hosting services offer unparalleled security compared to other types of web hosting.
 A managed provider applies the highest level of security, daily backups, malware scanning, and updates that prevent hackers from attacking your site.